vanusquarm/image-prediction-pytorch/README.md

 The project is designed to be dataset independent so if there is a dataset that is more interesting or relevant to your work, you are welcome to use it to complete the project.

 ### Access
-Upload the data to an S3 bucket through the AWS Gateway so that SageMaker has access to the data.
+I uploaded the data to an S3 bucket through the AWS Gateway so that SageMaker has access to the data.
+- s3://sagemaker-us-east-1-709614815312/dog-image-data/

 ## Hyperparameter Tuning
-I chose ResNet-18 because it is fast and gives good results.
+I chose ResNet-18 because the dataset I chose was for image classification and ResNet-18 is fast and gives good results.
 The hyperparameters I have tuned were:
 - learning rate
 - batch size